sergioSHKLR/librus/C-holmes.md

 “Lord Holdhurst!”

-“Well, it is just conceivable that a statesman might find himself in a position where he was not sorry to have such a document accidentally destroyed.”
+🕵️‍♂️ “Well, it is just conceivable that a statesman might find himself in a position where he was not sorry to have such a document accidentally destroyed.”

 “Not a statesman with the honorable record of Lord Holdhurst?”

-“It is a possibility and we cannot afford to disregard it.
+🕵️‍♂️ “It is a possibility and we cannot afford to disregard it.
 We shall see the noble lord to-day and find out if he can tell us anything.
 Meanwhile I have already set inquiries on foot.”

 “Already?”

-“Yes, I sent wires from Woking station to every evening paper in London.
+🕵️‍♂️ “Yes, I sent wires from Woking station to every evening paper in London.
 This advertisement will appear in each of them.”

 He handed over a sheet torn from a note-book.
 On it was scribbled in
 pencil:

-“Â£10 reward.
-The number of the cab which dropped a fare at or about the door of the Foreign Office in Charles Street at quarter to ten in the evening of May 23d.
+“A £10 reward.
+The number of the cab which dropped a fare at or about the door of the Foreign Office in Charles Street at quarter to ten in the evening of May 23rd.
 Apply 221b, Baker Street.”

 “You are confident that the thief came in a cab?”

-“If not, there is no harm done.
+🕵️‍♂️ “If not, there is no harm done.
 But if Mr. Phelps is correct in stating that there is no hiding-place either in the room or the corridors, then the person must have come from outside.
 If he came from outside on so wet a night, and yet left no trace of damp upon